editorandcriticism/editorandcriticism.github.io/cc/profile.md

 **Theorists** I like in a way that hasn't passed: Mikhail Bakhtin, Roland Barthes, Michel Foucault, [Max Weber](https://www.criticism.com/md/weber1.html), Karl Marx, Jurgen Habermas, Max Horkheimer, Walter Benjamin, Herbert Marcuse, Siegfried Kracauer, and especially Raymond Williams (*The Country and the City* is one of my favorite books).

-**Writers** I like in a way that hasn't passed: Bruce Chatwin, Paul Bowles.
+**Writers** I like in a way that hasn't passed: Bruce Chatwin, Paul Bowles, Milan Kundera.

 **Ideas I like:** I embrace critical theory's historical ideal of human emancipation and freedom from domination.
 Two of the practical ramifications of such a position are to look for mutuality and equality in interpersonal relationships and to work in a place devoid of hierarchy.
 The political ramifications are obvious: Working to put in place systems of participatory democracy governed by self-rule and economic systems governed by the principles of social justice.